 We have already been in contact with an Occupational Therapist with our research and findings and according to them, our therapy system does indeed have great potential, especially for patients with sensory disorder.
 Thank you De Wet Occupational Therapists for all your help and support:

 We are also in the process of making contact with other professionals in other fields, such as a General Practitioner and an Optometrist.
 We will keep on updating this section as we come across more information that we can share with the community without revealing our “secret recipe”.

 - Through the use of Virtual Reality all distractions and thoughts of stress and obligations will be cut off, creating a relaxed environment.

-- For the visual stimulation, up to four layers of visual stimuli will be used that will distract the patients awareness and focus their attention on the system’s guidance.
-It will also assist with a comforting scene.
+- For the visual stimulation, up to four layers of visual stimuli will be used that will distract the patients awareness and focus their attention on the therapy system’s guidance, and will assist using a comforting scene, unique to each user.